MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/deployment-roadmap.md

 ## Deployment roadmap for classification, labeling, and protection

 ### Step 1: Confirm your subscription and assign user licenses
-Use the [subscription information](http://go.microsoft.com/fwlink/?LinkId=827589) to confirm that your subscription includes the functionality and features that you expect.
+Review the [subscription information](https://go.microsoft.com/fwlink/?LinkId=827589) to confirm that your organization has a subscription that includes the functionality and features that you expect.
 Then, assign a license from this subscription to each user in your organization who will classify, label, and protect documents and emails.

 ### Step 2: Prepare your tenant account to use Azure Information Protection
 Before you begin using Azure Information Protection, do the following preparation: